 4 | University of Michigan Ann Arbor | 162 | 160 |

-5 | Texas A&M University | GRE requirement is waived off for 2021 | And Spring 2022 |
+5 | Texas A&M University | 160 | 156 |

-6 | Columbia University | GRE is not required | For 2021 admissions |
+6 | Columbia University | 167 | 162 |

-7 | University of Maryland College | 160 (GRE score is optional) | 154 (For Fall 2021) |
+7 | University of Maryland College | 160 | 154 |

-8 | Northwestern University | 161 (Optional for Fall 2021) | 154 |
+8 | Northwestern University | 161 | 154 |

 9 | University of Texas Austin | 160 | 155 |

-10 | University of California Berkeley | 161 (Not required for EECS) | 155 (For 2021) |
+10 | University of California Berkeley | 161 | 155 |

-Remember, the first step is to do your best and get a decent GRE score.
+Remember, the first step is to do your best and get a good GRE score.
 Next, spend enough time researching to make sure you pick the right universities and the right professors.
 Finally, draft outstanding SOPs and essays to compliment your previous research, work-ex and your dream PhD program.
 At Jamboree, we help you through every step of the way, right from GRE prep with our unique programs to admissions counselling that provides professional support in university selection and profile development.